...this is another proposition from the Concept Sailing genre.

 • all meals on-board

-• transportation to and from the airport
+• transportation from the airport to hotel and from ship to hotel

-• overnight in hotel
+• 2 overnights in hotel

 • inland trips and boat excursions care and supervision of the cruise's courier Henryk Wolski and of the owner of the riverboat, her captain, fluent in English and expert biologist – all in one person